Brexit debate: Boris Johnson urges MPs to support deal

 Earlier, Mr Johnson’s spokesman said on Tuesday that a failure to pass a timetable for getting legislation in place for Britain’s departure from the EU increases the rise of leaving without an agreement.

 “Voting down a programme motion has serious implications.
 It means legislation can drift on and on ...
-Voting down the programme motion risks handing control over the situation to the European Union and therefore making no deal more likely,” he said before the debate began.
+Voting down the programme motion risks handing control over the situation to the European Union and therefore making no deal more likely,” he said.

 “If the programme motion is passed then we have a clear path to leave the EU with a deal on October 31st.
 If the programme motion is not passed, and we cannot guarantee having a deal completed by October 31st, there is no guarantee the EU will grant an extension.”

-European council president Donald Tusk earlier reassured MPs that a Brexit extension is still on the table.
+European council president Donald Tusk reassured MPs that a Brexit extension is still on the table.

 “It is obvious that the result of these consultations will very much depend on what the British Parliament decides, or doesn’t decide,” he said in a speech at the council on Tuesday.